If you suspect someone may be committing fraud against Centrelink, Medicare or Child Support, you should report it.

 Child support fraud may include:

-- a payee claiming a child is in their care when this isn’t the case
+- claiming a child is in your care when they’re not

-- use of false names on documents such as statutory declarations, payslips or bank statements
+- using false names on documents such as statutory declarations, payslips or bank statements

 How to report fraud

-- you don’t have to give us your name if you prefer to remain anonymous
+- don’t have to give us your name, you can remain anonymous

-- complete as much of the relevant form as you can
+- should fill in as much of the form as possible

-- be specific with your answers, as this is more helpful for our review processes
+- should give specific answers, as this will help our review processes

-- don’t worry if you can’t give answers to all the questions
+- don’t have to answer all the questions

-If you want to print the form, keep it safe and private.
+If you print the completed form for your own records, keep it safe and private.

-If you suspect a member of the public of committing fraud related to our health programs, you should report them by completing the Medicare reporting suspected fraud form.
+If you think a member of the public is committing fraud against our health programs, complete the reporting suspected fraud form.

 You can also report suspected fraud by calling our fraud tip off line.
-Before calling, make sure you find somewhere private and safe so the information you provide is confidential.
+Find somewhere private and safe before you call.
+This will keep the information you provide confidential.

 Call 131 524, Monday to Friday, 9:00 am to 4:45 pm AEST excluding South Australian public holidays.

-What we do with information about suspected fraud
+What we do with reports about suspected fraud

-We understand you may want to be informed of the progress and result of information you provided.
-However, we are unable to release any details about the progress of our activity due to the secrecy provisions in the laws we are bound by including the Privacy Act 1988.
+We know you may want to know about the progress and result of information you gave us.
+But we can’t release details about our activities.
+This is due to the secrecy provisions in the laws we’re bound by including the Privacy Act 1988.

-- the person you name isn’t receiving a welfare or child support payment
+- the person you name doesn’t get a payment or service

-- we are unable to identify the person, usually due to a lack of detailed information in the allegation
+- we can’t identify the person, usually because we don’t have enough detail in the allegation

-- the information provided may not be relevant to the payment the person is receiving
+- the information isn’t relevant to the payment or service the person gets